-The transaction is revolving and the Eligibility Criteria, as set out in "THE AGGREGATE PORTFOLIO", shall apply to the Initial Portfolio and to each Subsequent Portfolio, at the relevant Valuation Date.
-The full list of selection criteria is agreed in the Master Transfer Agreement.
+The transaction is revolving and the Eligibility Criteria, as set out in "THE AGGREGATE PORTFOLIO", shall apply to the Initial Portfolio and to each Subsequent Portfolio, at the relevant Valuation Date, save for few specified criteria to be completed from time to time.
+The full list of selection criteria is agreed in the Master Receivables Purchase Agreement.